Sakura-gh/BPlusTree/readme.md

 ### BPlusTree Template Class

-this template class `BPlusTree.h` realise almost functions of bplustree
+this template class `BPlusTree.h` implemented most functions of bplustree

-it's suitable for any order, any data type, and any case.
+it's suitable for any order and any data type.

-`test.cpp` offers a simple test for `BPlusTree.h`
+`test.cpp` gives a simple test for `BPlusTree.h`

 the method to compile and run the code:
 (open your ternimal firstly)